So many bloggers start off energetically, buy a domain name and hosting, write a few blog posts and then fizzle out by the 3rd or 6th month mark.

 Notice that most of my traffic peaks on Mondays and Thursdays each week.
 Do you know why?

-I get a tiny boost in traffic on Mondays because I share my content on Twitter using the hashtag, #MondayBlogs.
+I get a tiny boost in traffic on Mondays because I used to share my content on Twitter using the hashtag, #MondayBlogs.

 My engaged audience knows that I tend to publish a new blog post on Wednesdays and looks forward to it.